Change the Response

 · Get equipped with appropriate tools for when you hit a bump in the road – and you will, that’s the nature of the beast.

 A big part of Couples Counselling is helping you to develop more positive ways of communicating, by being seen and heard in the relationship.
-Getting equipped with more effective ways of dealing with problems, with each other and those that life will throw at you.
+Getting equipped with more effective ways of dealing with problems, with each other and those things that life will throw at you.

 What you can learn here is the relationship equivalent of dealing with roadside puncture.
 It’s not so terrible when you know you have a good jack, how to work it, a decent spare and you know where to go to fix the tyre (repair/reconnect) or get a new tyre (a new way of dealing with conflict).